 Jasper National Park

-Like its Albertan park brethren, Jasper National Park is world-renowned for its dense wilderness, precipitous mountain peaks, and breathtaking natural scenery.
+Like other Albertan parks, Jasper National Park is world-renowned for its dense wilderness.
+It’s fringed with precipitous mountain peaks and breathtaking natural scenery.

-While the outdoor activities here seem nearly endless, one of the most unique & best things to do in Jasper National Park is hopping on a wildlife-viewing tour.
-Plying through the park, you’ll encounter animals big & small including moose, bighorn sheep, bears, deer, elk, mountain goats, and wolves.
+The outdoor activities here are endless.
+But one of the most unique & best things to do in Jasper National Park is hopping on a wildlife-viewing tour.
+Plying through the park, you’ll encounter animals big & small.
+Stay alert to spot moose, bighorn sheep, bears, deer, elk, mountain goats, and wolves.

-As some of these animals (like grizzly bears and wolves) can be dangerous in the wild, the safest way to experience the wildlife of Jasper is on a guided tour.
+Be aware: Certain animals (like grizzly bears and wolves) can be dangerous in the wild.
+The safest way to experience the wildlife of Jasper is on a guided tour.

-The second-largest lake in the Canadian Rockies, Maligne Lake is one of the absolute must-see sights in Jasper National Park and a highlight of any Western Canada road trip.
+The second-largest lake in the Canadian Rockies, Maligne Lake is one of the must-see sights in Jasper National Park.
+It’s a highlight in any Western Canada road trip.

-Like Lake Louise and Moraine Lake further south in Alberta, Maligne Lake offers up one of Canada’s most iconic outdoor scenes.
-In particular, the shimming azure waters set to the towering pines of Spirit Island with the Canadian Rockies as the backdrop adorns countless postcards (and even as a stock photo during a 2014 iPad launch campaign!)
+Like Lake Louise and Moraine Lake further south in Alberta, Maligne Lake presents one of Canada’s most iconic outdoor scenes.
+The lake’s shimmering azure waters reflect a backdrop of the Canadian Rockies.
+Set alongside the towering pines of Spirit Island, the scene adorns countless postcards.
+(And even a stock photo during a 2014 iPad launch campaign!)

 For the most breathtaking views of Jasper National Park, zip up the iconic Jasper SkyTram.

-Once atop the mountain, breathe in some fresh mountain air and incredible views along the boardwalks, or, if the conditions are right and your quads are warmed up, hike up to the peak of Whistlers Mountain.
+Once atop the mountain, breathe in some fresh mountain air.
+Enjoy the incredible views along the boardwalks.
+If the conditions are right (and your quads are warmed up), you can hike up to the peak of Whistlers Mountain.

-As one of the largest non-polar icefields in the world, Columbia Icefield is one of the absolutely unmissable top things to see in Jasper.
-It’s located about an hour south of Jasper along the Icefields Parkway, considered one of the world’s most scenic drives.
+The icefield is about an hour south of Jasper.
+It’s perched along the Icefields Parkway, one of the world’s most scenic drives.

-The Columbia Icefield lies between both Banff National Park and Jasper National Park, feeding six glaciers including the most famous in Alberta, the Athabasca Glacier.
+The Columbia Icefield lies between Banff National Park and Jasper National Park.
+The icefield feeds six glaciers on its journey.
+Among them is the most famous glacier in Alberta, the Athabasca Glacier.

-The best way to experience the Columbia Icefield and the Athabasca Glacier is to join in on an Ice Explorer tour followed by a walk on the incredible Columbia Icefield Skywalk.
-This one-kilometre-long walkway, perched 280 metres above the valley below, delivers breathtaking views of some of Canada’s most amazing natural scenery.
+Follow your Ice Explorer tour with a walk along the Columbia Icefield Skywalk.
+This one-kilometre-long walkway is perched 280 metres above the valley below.
+On the trek, you’ll marvel at breathtaking views of some of Canada’s most amazing natural scenery.

-Originating from the Columbia, the Athabasca River is one of Alberta’s most majestic rivers.
+Originating from the Columbia River, the Athabasca River is one of Alberta’s most majestic rivers.
 See the Athabasca River at its mightiest with a trip to Athabasca Falls.

-While the 23-metre-high Athabasca Falls aren’t the highest waterfalls in Western Canada, they are certainly among the most magical in Jasper National Park.
+To be sure, the 23-metre-high Athabasca Falls aren’t the highest waterfalls in Western Canada.
+But they’re among the most magical in Jasper National Park.

 They’re easily accessible, too.
-The Athabasca Falls are located just 30 minutes from Jasper on the Icefields Parkway (Alberta Highway 93).
+Athabasca Falls is 30 minutes from Jasper on the Icefields Parkway (Alberta Highway 93).

 Miette Hot Springs